 - Bid bonds

 - Maintenance bonds

+Court bonds are the third main type of bonds issued in the state.
 A Louisiana court might ask you to post a court bond in one of the following cases:

-When bringing a case to an appellate court, you will need to obtain an appeal bond, also known as a supersedeas bond.
+- When bringing a case to an appellate court, you will need to obtain an appeal bond, also known as a supersedeas bond.

 - If you are appointed as a guardian of another person’s property or assets, which means you are a fiduciary, a Louisiana probate court is likely to require from you a fiduciary bond.